Day 1 Arrival in Terceira, Azores - 29th July

 Days 4 - 5 Graciosa -São Miguel

-We will fly from Graciosa to Punta Delgado on São Miguel Island, via Terceira and head to our accommodation in a quiet corner of the island.
+We have the morning free, just in case we need to do an extra pelagic for any missing species and in the afternoon we will fly from Graciosa to Punta Delgada on São Miguel Island, via Terceira and head to our accommodation in a quiet corner of the island.
 This is the largest island in the Azores and is home to the endemic Azores Bullfinch, which numbers possibly as few as 300 birds and is only found on the eastern side of this island mainly around the 1103m Pico da Vara.
 It inhabits the native Azorean Laurel and Juniper forest on steep-sided valleys, as well as forest edges and has learned to adapt and can sometimes be found in areas of introduced exotic plants usually above 400m.

 We will spend as long as it takes to see this endemic, but there are a number of other resident endemic subspecies we should probably try and see just in case they are split in the future.
 These include Common Buzzard (insularum shared with Canary Islands), Common Woodpigeon (azorica), Grey Wagtail (patriciae), Common Blackbird (azorensis), Goldcrest (azoricus) and Common Chaffinch (moreletti).
 There are some other common species present, as well as a good chance of Rosetae Tern, Atlantic Canary and Common Waxbill.
 Nights in São Miguel.